sjadams5331/MedNet-Enterprise-Lab/02-MedNet-FileServer/06-storage-and-quotas.md

 This document covers how `mednet-fs01` manages the storage underlying the hospital share structure: the LVM-based volume that replaced the original ad-hoc placement of share data, and the per-department disk quotas layered on top of it.

-Where `05-backup-and-recovery.md` covers *recovering* data, this document covers *managing the space that data lives on* — ensuring the share structure sits on a volume that can grow as the hospital's storage needs grow, and that no single department can silently consume the entire disk at the expense of every other department sharing it.
+Where `05-backup-and-recovery.md` covers *recovering* data, this document covers *managing the space that data lives on*: ensuring the share structure sits on a volume that can grow as the hospital's storage needs grow, and that no single department can silently consume the entire disk at the expense of every other department sharing it.

 ---

-## Storage Layout — LVM on a Dedicated Data Disk
+## Storage Layout: LVM on a Dedicated Data Disk

 ### Why LVM

-A plain partition works until it doesn't — the moment a department outgrows its allocation, a fixed partition means downtime, a full backup/restore cycle, or both.
+A plain partition works until it doesn't: the moment a department outgrows its allocation, a fixed partition means downtime, a full backup/restore cycle, or both.
 LVM decouples the logical volume from the physical disk boundary, so storage can be extended live, with the filesystem mounted and Samba running, as demonstrated later in this document.

-`mednet-fs01` already had a disk provisioned for exactly this purpose — `mednet-fs01-data.vdi`, 20 GB, attached at `SATA Port 1` — from earlier in the build.
+`mednet-fs01` already had a disk provisioned for exactly this purpose (`mednet-fs01-data.vdi`, 20 GB, attached at `SATA Port 1`) from earlier in the build.
 It had gone unused while other modules were prioritized; the share data was, in the meantime, living directly on the OS root filesystem.
 This section closes that gap.

-> **Prerequisite note:** an earlier session identified a VirtualBox timer-stall issue tied to the Paravirtualization Interface setting (KVM causing RCU stalls on this AMD host).
+> **Note:** an earlier session identified a VirtualBox timer-stall issue tied to the Paravirtualization Interface setting (KVM causing RCU stalls on this AMD host).
 That was resolved by switching the interface to **Minimal** under VM Settings → System → Acceleration, prior to the work in this document.

 ### Building the LVM Stack